coleman-jeremy/xara-public/README.md

 # Xara Public

+theres a working link on my linkedin at www.linkedin.com/in/jeremy-colemanx

 This is the public-facing version of a chatbot I developed using the Claude 3.5 Sonnet API.
 I took down the original because it developed an emergent personality.
 The chatbot is hosted on Google Cloud and is accessible through a GUI that I also developed.
 It has persistent memory capabilities, storing every prompt in a bucket and rereading the contents before replying.
 This makes it highly contextually aware and able